Hiking Devil’s Bridge Trail in Sedona, Arizona

 As you are walking the path, you will come across a road that you will travel on for a bit, beware of UTV and Jeeps traveling along this path also.

-Don’t forget to bring water especially if you come in the summer when it is hot.
+Don’t forget to bring plenty of water especially if you come in the summer when it is hot.
 We used a backpack to carry our water and snacks in.
-If you take a water bladder, the water will get warm if it is hot out, so I carried a backpack with my Hydrapeak water bottle (which I absolutely love, and it always keeps my drinks cold).
+If you take a water bladder, the water will get warm if it is hot out, so I also carried a backpack with my Hydrapeak water bottle (which I absolutely love, and it always keeps my drinks cold).
 We did this hike in June and by the time we got back to our van it was 113 degrees so come prepared with water!

 Always stay on the path to avoid damaging the desert environment.